 So, my friend, in those moments when you wish you had a map to guide you, you do!
 And when we trust God to guide us, we trust His Word to be our GPS and to keep us on His right path.

 My prayer for you is that you are trusting God’s Word to guide you in your everyday life.
-And I’m also praying that my new Bible study, Psalm 23: The Shepherd With Me (LifeWay, August 2018 release), will help you further explore how God’s Word can direct your steps.
-Be the first to know about the new Bible study when you sign up for my weekly encouraging emails.
+And I’m also praying that my Bible study, Psalm 23: The Shepherd With Me (LifeWay, August 2018), will help you further explore how God’s Word can direct your steps.

 What is one way God is guiding you with His Word this week?
 Share in the comments.